 Kitano Tenman-gu is one of the important shrines located in the northwestern part of Kyoto city, dedicated to Sugawara Michizane.
-It is famous amongst the students, as it is associated to the kami (Shinto god) of education, so it is always crowded during the exam times and school trips.
-One of the other reasons that make this shrine one of the well-visited places is the traditional flea market on the 25th of every month.
+It is famous amongst students, as it is associated with the kami (Shinto god) of education, so it gets crowded during the exam times and school trips.
+One of the other reasons that make this shrine one of the more visited places is the traditional flea market on the 25th of every month.

-The flea market is held on the shrine grounds and in surrounding streets, where you can find hundreds of vendors selling traditional goods, plants, antiques, kimono fabrics, jewelry, ceramic, tools and toys.
-The prices of goods are actually lower than the ones in the shops downtown, and you might find some real treasures at reasonable prices.
+The flea market is held on the shrine grounds and in surrounding streets, where you can find hundreds of vendors selling traditional goods, plants, antiques, kimono fabrics, jewelry, ceramics, tools and toys.
+The prices are actually lower than downtown, and you might find some real treasures at reasonable prices.
 There are also numerous food stalls selling festival style traditional food like takoyaki (octopus balls) and Japanese sweets at a very low price.

-The flea market is held only once in a month, so it is advisable to go early during the day as most of the stuff will be sold out by the late afternoon or evening.
+The flea market is held only once in a month, so it is advisable to go early during the day as most items will be sold out by the late afternoon or evening.
 The prices are generally negotiable, but it can be a little difficult to bargain if you don't speak Japanese.
 However, nothing is impossible, especially for women.